The Foundations of Mongol Military Supremacy

 Herding on the Hoof

 The Mongol army did not require a traditional supply train of wagons.
-Instead, they drove live animals — sheep, goats, and spare horses — which functioned as both transport and rations.
+Instead, they drove live animals—sheep, goats, and spare horses—which functioned as both transport and rations.
 A tumen of 10,000 men might drive 50,000 head of livestock.
 This herd could move at the same speed as the cavalry, with no need to wait for carts or depots.
 When food was needed, animals were slaughtered on the spot.
 This continuous supply line allowed the army to stay on the move for months.
+The sheep also provided wool for clothing and felt for tents, further reducing reliance on external supply.

 Field Depots and Foraging Parties